Serv08/pokemon-web-scrape/README.md

 ~~The filepath used in the source code should be `'../data'`.
 However, Windows protects my directory for GitHub repositories, preventing changes from the path, hence, the filepath used is outside the location of my GitHub Repositories.~~

-When running the file in terminal, `-p` flag can be used to indicated to indicate the filepath where the `.db` and `.csv` file will be saved.
+When running the file in terminal, `-p` flag can be used to indicate the filepath where the `.db` and `.csv` file will be saved.
 The path is `./data` by default.

 #### Running the python script by default.
 ```bash